-What you must pay when Services that are covered for you you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can In-Network: receive coverage of services to treat OUD through an Opioid \$30 Copayment Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments PA by your In-Network provider may be required Outpatient diagnostic tests and therapeutic services and In-Network: supplies \$0 Copayment for X-Rays and Covered services include, but are not limited to: Laboratory Tests X-rays \$0 Copayment for all Radiation (radium and isotope) therapy including Diagnostic tests performed in technician materials and supplies your Providers office during a Surgical supplies, such as dressings covered office visit Splints, casts and other devices used to reduce fractures \$275 Copayment for advanced and dislocations imaging services such as CT, • Laboratory tests MRI and PET Scans.
-Blood - including storage and administration with the 20% Coinsurance for first pint of blood you need.
-Therapeutic Radiology Other outpatient diagnostic tests (radiation therapy) Services 20% Coinsurance for medical/surgical supplies
+What you must pay when Services that are covered for you you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can In-Network: receive coverage of services to treat OUD through an Opioid \$25 Copayment Treatment Program (OTP) which includes the following services: • U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments PA by your In-Network provider may be required

+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies In-Network: Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration with the first pint of blood you need.
+Other outpatient diagnostic tests PA by your In-Network provider may be required \$0 Copayment for Laboratory Tests \$0 Copayment for all Diagnostic tests performed in your Providers office during a covered office visit \$100 Copayment for X-rays performed at a facility \$150 Copayment for Diagnostic Radiology performed at a facility such as Sonograms, Ultrasounds and Dexa Scans. \$300 Copayment for advanced imaging services such as CT, MRI and PET Scans.
+20% Coinsurance for Therapeutic Radiology (radiation therapy) Services 20% Coinsurance for medical/surgical supplies